digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-an-endpoint.md

 **Prerequisites:**

-- Cloned the [config repo](https://github.com/digital-land/config) by running `git clone [gitURL]` and updated it with `make init` in your virtual environment
+- Clone the [config repo](https://github.com/digital-land/config) by running `git clone [gitURL]` and update it with `make init` in your virtual environment
-- Validated the data.
+- Validate the data.
 If you haven’t done this yet, follow the steps in ‘[Validating an Endpoint](../../Validating/Validate-an-endpoint)’ before continuing.

 > **NOTE!**
 > The endpoint*checker will pre-populate some of the commands mentioned in the steps below, check the end of the notebook underneath ‘\_scripting*’.